• appointment@healthcheckbox.com

 Description

-In order to make breathing easier, laryngotracheal reconstruction surgery widens your windpipe.
+In order to make breathing easier, laryngotracheoplasty widens your windpipe.
 A tiny piece of cartilage, a stiff connective tissue that is present in many parts of your body, is inserted into the restricted region of your windpipe during this procedure to widen it.
 Although it can affect adults as well, children are most frequently affected by constricted windpipes.
 Numerous factors, such as trauma, illness, reflux of stomach acid, congenital disorders, or the placement of a breathing tube, can cause it.
 The same factors can cause an adult’s windpipe to narrow, but a condition that causes inflammation of the blood vessels or tissues may also be the cause.

 LTR aims to create a secure and safe airway without the need for a breathing tube.
 Often, this technique allows the removal of a tracheostomy tube in patients who already have one to assist them in breathing.
 Approximately 94.6% of laryngotracheoplasty procedures are successful.
 Tracheal or subglottic stenosis can be treated with laryngotracheoplasty.
 Depending on the necessity, one can complete a temporary tracheostomy.